INSTITUTO INTERNACIONAL MONTESSORI

 TRAVEL INSPIRED PAINTINGS

-I have not started a painting from Mexico yet, but here is one from Lima, Peru where I was working just before arriving in Mexico City on this trip.
-I never have time to paint when working abroad, but I often make notes and take photographs.
+I have not made a painting from Mexico, but here is one from Lima, Peru where I was working just before arriving in Mexico City on this trip.
+I never have time to paint when working abroad, but make notes and take photographs.
 Above is a photograph of the fishing boats on the harbor of Lima, Peru.
 I was struck by the calm water, the variety of colors of the boats, and the pelicans quietly waiting for the opportunity to grab a fish.

 Why I paint